 47 marks, and less than half of them for grammar

-So, here’s my thing: Even a kid with an awful command of the English language can have a terrific imagination and can tell an emotionally engaging or funny or scary story.
+So, here’s my thing: Even someone with an awful command of the English language can have a terrific imagination and can tell an emotionally engaging or funny or scary story.
 And there are boggins of NAPLAN marks available for that.
 Five marks for good ideas.
 Four marks for a well-sketched character or setting.
 Four marks for using conflict to structure your story and ramp it up.
 These marks can make the difference.
 But let’s forget about marks for a moment.